hanselfmu/react-redux-starter-kit/README.md

 Koa, on the other hand, is thriving, but it has a bigger learning curve, which does not come easy for developers focusing more on pure frontend tech stack.

 # Notes on NPM and package.json

+# Caveats
+1. Don't use Babel plugin "transform-runtime" together with "export * from ...".
+This will cause a bug in Babel, making the built code un-runnable (basically would not translate "import" anymore).
+And since this plugin is mostly used in a library/tool according to Babel, it it recommended not to use it unless you have a very good reason.

 # What this starter kit has, and does not have
 To better illustrate a proposed frontend app architecture with a layer of Node server, we use a traditional TodoMVC example.
 Check out http://todomvc.com/ for more information.